tonyx/Sharpino/README.md

 Note: events cannot store sensible data (that are regulated by GDPR) because there is no automated way to let users delete them.

 ## Features
-Support in memory and Postgres storage.
+- Support in memory and Postgres storage.
 Support Eventstoredb (only for the LightCommandHandler).
-Support publishing events to Kafka.
+- Support publishing events to Kafka.
-Example application with tests including Kafka tests.
+- Example application with tests including Kafka tests.
-Simple way to refactor aggregates
+- Simple way to refactor aggregates
-Aggregates are defined as a collection of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) forming a transactional boundary.
+- Aggregates are defined as a collection of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) forming a transactional boundary.
-The examples consist in aggregates with no root.
+- The examples consist in aggregates with no root.

-## Projects:
+## Projects

 __Sharpino.Lib__: